Lerik13/react-apps/fast-react-pizza/README.md

 # Fast React Pizza
-*using techs: React, Redux, Tailwind CSS*
+*using techs: React, React Router, Redux Toolkit, Tailwind CSS*

 - Very simple application, where users can order one or more pizzas from a menu
 - Requires no user accounts and no login: users just input their names before using the app (display username is diff pages)